API: Libraries and frameworks

 Language bindings are also APIs.
 By mapping the features and capabilities of one language to an interface implemented in another language, a language binding allows a library or service written in one language to be used when developing in another language.
 Tools such as SWIG and F2PY, a Fortran-to-Python interface generator, facilitate the creation of such interfaces.

 An API can also be related to a software framework: a framework can be based on several libraries implementing several APIs, but unlike the normal use of an API, the access to the behavior built into the framework is mediated by extending its content with new classes plugged into the framework itself.

 Moreover, the overall program flow of control can be out of the control of the caller and in the framework's hands by inversion of control or a similar mechanism.

 Operating systems

 An API can specify the interface between an application and the operating system.
-POSIX, for example, provides a set of common API specifications that aim to enable an application written for a POSIX conformant operating system to be compiled for another POSIX conformant operating system.
+POSIX, for example, specifies a set of common APIs that aim to enable an application written for a POSIX conformant operating system to be compiled for another POSIX conformant operating system.

 Linux and Berkeley Software Distribution are examples of operating systems that implement the POSIX APIs.

 Microsoft has shown a strong commitment to a backward-compatible API, particularly within its Windows API (Win32) library, so older applications may run on newer versions of Windows using an executable-specific setting called "Compatibility Mode".
+How much Microsoft developers' access to the company's operating systems' internal APIs is an advantage is unclear.
+Richard A. Shaffer of Technologic Computer Letter in 1987 compared the situation to a baseball game in which "Microsoft owns all the bats and the field", but Ed Esber of Ashton-Tate said in an interview that year that Bill Gates told him that his developers sometimes had to rewrite software based on early APIs.
+Gates noted in the interview that Microsoft's Apple Macintosh applications were more successful than those for MS-DOS, because his company did not have to also devote resources to Mac OS.

 An API differs from an application binary interface (ABI) in that an API is source code based while an ABI is binary based.
 For instance, POSIX provides APIs while the Linux Standard Base provides an ABI.